Back to Freepik Calendar

 File available in .ASE format

-Dark sea green, a very natural hue with a soothing effect
+Dark Sea Green, a very natural hue with a soothing effect

-Dark sea green is a light shade of green.
+Dark Sea Green is a light shade of green.
 It is a subtle hue of spring green that resembles the tints of seawater.
 Because of its similarity to the tone of the water, this color has always been associated with nature and plants.
 It has a soothing effect, so it has been widely used in school buildings and furniture.
 This is so because this type of sea green was a very good indicator for our ancestors: it was a clear symbol of a place with plenty of food and water, making survival possible.
-Add a touch of dark sea green to your projects, kids and teachers can benefit from the calmness it triggers.
+Add a touch of Dark Sea Green to your projects, kids and teachers can benefit from the calmness it triggers.

 • HEX rgb(242, 184, 7)